Zoubi/blog/_posts/2018-01-28-Installed-build-of-UE4-with-console-support.md

 After an even longer compilation time (which was a good sign after all), I generated the Visual Studio solution file of our game, using that new Installed Engine as the source folder.
 And I was happy to see that the console platforms were correctly added to the project, and that I could deploy to the consoles directly from the editor.

-I got some additional informations from these links.
-You may find those useful too:
+You may find those links useful:

 - [How to BuildGraph?](http://jackknobel.com/How-To/BuildGraph)
 - [Building an Installed UE4](http://jackknobel.com/BuildGraph/Building-an-installed-ue4/)

+The second link in particular explains how to update the BuildGraph XML to add an extra parameter which will tell where the generated files should be copied over, which is useful to export the engine in a shared location.